chanomon/MEXART-Callisto/README.md

 This scripts are made to work with the MEXART data structure.

 To create spectrums just run in terminal 'python newspec.py' later, the url or the fit file path will required

+# all software to copy, process data and generate Callisto plots automatically is located in RICE (rice;/vol0software/elizandrohd/)